About NWC Museum

 The NWC Museum is open to the public year-round Monday through Friday 10 a.m. to 4 p.m.
 It is closed on holidays.
 Facilities for the handicapped are available, as is a gift shop operated by the Naval War College Foundation (which partially funds museum operations).

 Those visitors without prior base access (active/retired/dependent military ID or CAC) must make arrangements several business days prior to your visit.

 Any visitor who is escorted by personnel with U.S. military identification, does not need advanced reservations.
 All visitors must also produce two forms of identification for entry onto the Naval Station.
 Visitors arriving by vehicle are required to have photo identification, proof of vehicle insurance and vehicle registration to access the base.

 Please contact the NWC Museum (401) 841-4052 as early as possible prior to your arrival.

-For more information and to receive the form that must be sent to Pass and Identification Office, please contact the NWC Museum (401-841-4052).
+For more information on directions and visiting information please visit our Directions & Visiting Information page.
+To receive the form that must be sent to Pass and Identification Office, please contact the NWC Museum (401) 841-4052.
+Directions & Visiting Information